 When one is ready to “study,” it is beneficial to spend many hours at a stretch on a single asana.
 However, one a week’s time one should still practice all the various groups of asanas so as not to backslide.
-See the table below to understand the difference in how a week’s practice might be formulated differently in order to “study.”

-In the table above, there are 3 afternoon practice times set aside each week for the sole purpose of “studying.”
+There are 3 afternoon practice times set aside each week for the sole purpose of “studying.”
 During this time, you can study in different ways or modes.
 Then study how and what to compliment or supplement from various asanas into one chosen asana on a day, and to find these accessories to adopt and adapt to other asanas.
 Next day what to add and what to subtract requires analysis and synthesis in thinking and acting in motions and action.

 In visual comparative study you can have a friend take a photograph of yourself in an asana and then compare your photograph to Iyengar’s photograph.
 Be sure to take your photo from the same angle as in Light on Yoga and Art of Yoga for a better comparison.
 Let us say you are comparing Utthita Trikonasana.
 Begin with comparing the gross points: